- Sci-fi comic about ancient things people find in melting icebergs

 "There, there, pal..."
 His fellow patient gently patted him on the back.
 "Eat a sandwich, it will do for now.
 There's going to be a proper breakfast soon."

-As the time passed, Fly learned to measure it in a human way: with days and nights, hours and minutes.
+As time passed, Fly learned to measure it in a human way: with days and nights, hours and minutes.
 It seemed familiar somehow but long forgotten along with many other things.

 Recovery of the old, alien memories was a hard and slow process, but it was much easier than learning from scratch.
 Each new day made Fly more and more human.
 Soon, the glimpses of his past life came to reveal themselves only in dreams.
 And then even the dreams of Fly's lost world became rare.
 He began dreaming of times that seemed ancient: of human childhood.

 "You've learned a lot here at the hospital," the Visitor nodded.
 "Do you even remember the days when you used to live in a vial of sweet kissel on my table?
 I doubt that."
-Saying no more, he took a little glass vial out of his pocket and shown it to Fly.
+Saying no more, he took a little glass vial out of his pocket and showed it to Fly.

 "This hospital is just like the vial you came from," the old man said to the crying Fly.
 "You've grown out of it.
 Now it's time for you to enter a bigger world."